 Commit just 15 minutes each day to get out and walk.

+Observe the birds.
 Track the progress of the budding trees or your neighbor’s front garden.
+Feel the breeze.

 You can also take a tip from Mozart and keep paper and pencil handy.
 You never know when inspiration will strike you.

 Write me here and let me know what happens.